Diagnostic Testing Lab

 With changes limiting visitors on campus for social distancing, the Surgical Pathology Service is no longer able to accept drop-off samples at the Emergency or Health and Wellness entrances.
 For local referring clinics which previously dropped off in these locations, we recommend the use of a shipping carrier with tracking services.
 Use of a courier service is permitted with delivery to the shipping and receiving dock only.

-The Histology Laboratory located in the College of Veterinary Medicine at NC State University is a full service laboratory specializing in animal tissues.
-The laboratory occupies 1300 square feet of Lab spaces and an additional 500 feet of archival space.
-We provide paraffin embedment and microtomy, frozen sectioning, special staining, immunohistochemistry and glycol methacrylate embedment processing for all species of animals.
-In conjunction with the Anatomic Pathology group, we provide advanced diagnostic services to the CVM teaching hospital, veterinary clinics and support residency training in anatomic pathology.
+The Histology Laboratory located in the College of Veterinary Medicine at NC State University specializes in animal tissue research and diagnostic services including paraffin embedment and microtomy, special staining and immunohistochemistry.
+In conjunction with the Anatomic Pathology group, we provide advanced diagnostic services to the CVM teaching hospital and veterinary clinics and support residency training in anatomic pathology.

 Specimen Submission Guidelines

 - Containers must be labeled with names of the veterinarian, owner, and animal.
-If multiple samples are submitted from one animal, each tissue should be submitted in a separate container and labeled appropriately
+If multiple samples are submitted from one animal, each tissue should be submitted in a separate container and labeled appropriately.
+Each patient’s sample(s) should be accompanied by a completed submission form.

 Surgical Pathology Samples